-Returns zero if request succeeds or a negative error number if an error occurs.
-Possible return values are:
+Returns zero if the request succeeds or a negative error number if an error occurs.
+Possible return values follow:

-- LINEERR_INIFILECORRUPT

-- LINEERR_NOMEM

-- LINEERR_INVALPARAM

-- LINEERR_NOMULTIPLEINSTANCE

-- LINEERR_INVALPOINTER

-- LINEERR_OPERATIONFAILED
+LINEERR_INIFILECORRUPT, LINEERR_NOMEM, LINEERR_INVALPARAM, LINEERR_NOMULTIPLEINSTANCE, LINEERR_INVALPOINTER, LINEERR_OPERATIONFAILED.

 lineAddToConference

 This function takes the consult call that is specified by hConsultCall and adds it to the conference call that is specified by hConfCall.